The position requires traveling to client sites and ensuring top-notch customer service. Previous knowledge of Telecommunications and Data/IT

 Troubleshooting skills.
 Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines.

-The median annual wage for electrical power-line installers and repairers was $66,450 in May 2015.
+The median annual wage for electrical power-line installers and repairers is $66,450.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $36,000, and the highest 10 percent earned more than $95,990.

-In May 2015, the median annual wages for line installers and repairers in the top industries in which they worked were as follows:
+The median annual wages for line installers and repairers in the top industries in which they work are as follows:

 |Electric power generation, transmission and distribution||$71,050|